dotnet/csharpstandard/standard/introduction.md

 This specification is based on a submission from Hewlett-Packard, Intel, and Microsoft, that described a language called C#, which was developed within Microsoft.
 The principal inventors of this language were Anders Hejlsberg, Scott Wiltamuth, and Peter Golde.
 The first widely distributed implementation of C# was released by Microsoft in July 2000, as part of its .NET Framework initiative.

 Ecma Technical Committee 39 (TC39) \[later renamed to TC49\] Task Group 2 (TG2) was formed in September 2000, to produce a standard for C#.
 Another Task Group, TG3, was also formed at that time to produce a standard for a library and execution environment called Common Language Infrastructure (CLI).
 (CLI is based on a subset of the .NET Framework.)
-Although Microsoft's implementation of C# relies on CLI for library and run-time support, other implementations of C# need not, provided they support an alternate way of getting at the minimum CLI features required by this C# standard (see [Annex C](standard-library.md#annex-c-standard-library)).
+Although Microsoft’s implementation of C# relies on CLI for library and run-time support, other implementations of C# need not, provided they support an alternate way of getting at the minimum CLI features required by this C# standard (see [Annex C](standard-library.md#annex-c-standard-library)).

 As the definition of C# evolved, the goals used in its design were as follows: